andrewscwei/react-static-starter-kit/README.md

 ## Repository Template

-When creating a new repository using `react-static-starter-kit` as a template, follow the steps below to remove the original branding:
+When using `react-static-starter-kit` as a template, follow these steps to debrand:

 1. In `/package.json`, edit the fields: `name`, `version`, `description`, `private` and `license`
 2. Remove `/LICENSE` file